Decay of correlations for normally hyperbolic trapping: Statement of results

-The trapped set is given by the points which never enter the damping region:
+At a given energy $E\in\IR$, the trapped set is given by the points which never enter the absorbing region:

 At this stage the trapped set seems to depend on the choice of $M$.
-Below we will be concerned with $\exp(t\Xi)$ being an Anosov flow, in which case this explicit dependence will disappear.
+Below we will be concerned with $\exp(t\Xi)$ being an Anosov flow, in which case this explicit dependence will disappear, as long as we choose $M$ large enough compared with the energy $E$ (see the second assumption~\eqref{eq:trapped1} below).

 Returning to general considerations we also define

 which is a compact subset to $ T^*X $ and assume that